xeyaxyz/xeyaxyz.github.io/README.md

-# XeyaPension - DeFi Pension Calculator
+# XeyaRetirement - DeFi Retirement Calculator

 A Solidity smart contract that calculates the required investment amount for pension planning using Pendle Finance yield-bearing instruments.
 The contract takes into account life expectancy, monthly spending requirements, and various financial parameters to determine the optimal investment strategy. **Once the target savings amount is reached, the contract automatically schedules and executes monthly payments to the user's wallet.**

 ## Features

-- **Pension Plan Calculation**: Calculate required investment amount based on life expectancy and monthly spending
+- **Retirement Plan Calculation**: Calculate required investment amount based on life expectancy and monthly spending
 - **Inflation Adjustment**: Accounts for inflation to maintain purchasing power over time
 - **Yield Rate Integration**: Integrates with Pendle Finance yield rates for accurate calculations
 - **Real-time Updates**: Update pension plans as circumstances change